etnz/logfmt/readme.md

     go get github.com/etnz/logfmt/cmd/lrep

-`lrep` is a simple command line that filter a logfmt stream using query
+`lrep` is a simple command line that filters a logfmt stream using query

     $ cat server.log